cs3157-borowski/recitations/recitation_1/git.md

 2. Staging Area:

 	I. **Tracked, modified, and staged**: this is a file under Git revision, you made changes, and staged these changes.

+## Now in the Context of Your Assignment:

+1. The **HEAD** refers to the most recent revision, which is the last commit (the skeleton code if you just cloned).
+Git uses the HEAD as a reference for changes made to your local repository files.
+2. As you code and make changes to the files, they are saved in the **working directory**.
+At this point, the HEAD (last commit) and the working directory differ.
+3. To save the changes in the working directory and reflect them in the last commit, you need to stage them in the **staging area**.
+4. Committing to the changes in the staging area updates the latest commit, making the **HEAD** refer to this latest commit.

+You might be picking up this is a cycle, and that is because it is!
+You are editing and revising files and using that revision for the next edit and revision.

 # Working Responsibly in Git – Branching
 **With or without a group**, there is definitely a *right* way to use Git that would maxmize its many features that make Git a great workflow manager.
 Branching is **highly reccomended** when completing the assignments (especially for those of you in a pair)